After a period of concern and prohibition, the trend of bringing AI into general education is blooming globally.

 South Korean Ministry of Education representative announced plan to deploy AI e-textbooks in 2023

-PHOTO: KOREA MINISTRY OF EDUCATION
+PHOTO: SOUTH KOREA MINISTRY OF EDUCATION

-As Thanh Nien reported, since 2023, some Southeast Asian countries have stepped up their approach and built general education programs with AI and digital technology as the "guiding principles".
+As reported by Thanh Nien , since 2023, some Southeast Asian countries have stepped up their approach and built general education programs with AI and digital technology as the "guiding principles".
 In Vietnam, the Ministry of Education and Training assessed that Resolution 29 and Resolution 57 create a favorable context for bringing AI into general education.
 Provinces and cities need to proactively pilot in some specialized, high-quality schools, according to Deputy Minister of Education and Training Pham Ngoc Thuong in March.

 Source: https://thanhnien.vn/the-gioi-tang-toc-dua-ai-vao-truong-hoc-co-noi-bat-dau-tu-mau-giao-185250506165731847.htm